RediSearch/RediSearch/docs/docs/design/gc.md

     Details about garbage collection
 ---

-# Garbage Collection in RediSearch
+# Garbage Collection in Search and Query

 ## 1. The Need For GC